 Kennedy Tarrell is definitely someone to watch.

-(An addendum: The reason why this review is short for me is not only to avoid spoiler-y info and to reflect the quality of the graphic novel itself, but because my cat is currently sleeping on my bed with her head on it, and I don't want to wake her, so I can't look through the book and point specific stuff out.
+(An addendum: The reason why this review is short for me is not only to avoid spoiler-y info and to reflect the quality of 'Evil-ish' itself, but because my cat is currently sleeping on my bed with her head on the graphic novel, and I don't want to wake her, so I can't look through the book and point specific stuff out.
 I am not joking.

 Okay, I do remember this quote from a "true villain": 'Hurting.
 Being hurt.
 It's all the same thing, you know?')